nop33/si/src/content/blog/an-overview-of-fields-to-improve-decisions-in-policy-and-practice/index.md

 ---
-title: An overview of fields to improve decision-making in policy systems
+title: An Overview of Fields to Improve Decision-making in Policy Systems
 date: 2021-06-21T12:02:00.000Z
 description: At SI, we support international policy actors in dealing with uncertainty, complexity, time-pressure and global catastrophic risks.
 Below is